 Hi Elaine!!!
 A lovely, delightfully straightforward acute today!

 It resolved beautifully!
-Love it when that happens, particularly since everything else is so convoluted on our chronic stuff!
+Love it when that happens, particularly since everything else is so convoluted in our chronic stuff!

-I have come to the conclusion that acute prescribing is the only thing you can really be sure of!
+I have come to the conclusion that acute prescribing is the only thing you can really count on!